OctopusDeploy/blog/blog/2021-10/multi-cloud-kubernetes/index.md

 In this post, I demonstrate how easy it is to move from one K8s cloud platform to another using Octopus Deploy.

 ## Creating clusters
-Before diving into deployments, create a cluster in each of the cloud providers mentioned above.
+Before diving into deployments, create a cluster in each of the cloud providers mentioned above (Azure, AWS, and GCP).
 Each provider has a command-line interface (CLI) available for you to use.

 Use the [Runbooks](https://octopus.com/docs/runbooks) feature of Octopus Deploy to create the clusters.
 In addition, you need to use the [Execution Containers for Workers](https://octopus.com/docs/projects/steps/execution-containers-for-workers) feature, because the [Worker tools](https://hub.docker.com/r/octopusdeploy/worker-tools) image contains the CLI for all three platforms as well as kubectl.